aigamedev/scikit-neuralnetwork/docs/guide_beginners.rst

         n_iter=25)
     nn.fit(X_train, y_train)

-It's also a good idea to normalize or standardize your data in this case too, for example using a :ref:`Pipeline` below.
+It's also a good idea to normalize or standardize your data in this case too, for example using a :ref:`example-pipeline` below.
 The code here will train for 25 iterations.
 Note that a ``Softmax`` output layer activation type is used here, and it's recommended as a default for classification problems.

 .. code:: python